AT237/ERP/replit.md

 The frontend follows a modular structure with shared components, page-specific components, and utility functions organized in separate directories.

+### Reusable Layout System
+A comprehensive layout system has been implemented to ensure consistency across different data management interfaces:

+- **DataTableLayout**: A fully-featured table component with search, filtering, sorting, column management, drag & drop reordering, row selection, and dialog support for CRUD operations
+- **FormLayout**: A structured form component with section-based organization, multiple field types, automatic error handling, and standardized styling
+- **useDataTable Hook**: Custom hook for managing table state including columns, filters, sorting, and row selection
+- **Type Safety**: Full TypeScript support with generic types for different data entities

+This system is used across customer, supplier, inventory, and other data management interfaces to provide a consistent user experience and reduce code duplication.

 ## Backend Architecture
 The backend uses **Node.js with Express.js** in a RESTful API pattern: